cjrieck/Leap-Motion-App/README.md

  Teammates: Clayton, Robert, Aimee, Bryan

-*** Make sure to include appropriate files for your system in the app's directory ***
+*** Make sure to include appropriate files for your system in the app's directory *** Missing files to be added:
+-Create a cinder/ folder in the Leap-Motion-App repo -Copy into that folder from your cinder installation the folders:
+--boost
+--include
+--lib
+-It should work.

  GitHub Tutorial: